 We get better with age

 Established by Dr. Damilola Oshin, Mummys Place Int’l School was born on the 1st of August, 2001 with two babies in the daycare section and a baby in playgroup on the first day.
 The school has continued to experience rapid growth since 2001 and our pioneer kids who started in playgroup graduated in the 2008/09 session while those in daycare graduated in the 2009/10 session.
 Our children have gone on to achieve amazing things, recording a 100% success rate in the state common entrance exams for over 8 years consecutively.
 One of the graduates of Mummy’s Place Schools who went on to Emplace College (the secondary arm) tried his hands on the JAMB exams (writing from SS2) in 2017.
-He came out with flying colours recording the third-highest score in the federation at 328 out of a possible score of 400.
+He came out with flying colors recording the third-highest score in the federation at 328 out of a possible score of 400.
 To date, we continue to break records and set new ones.
 On several occasions, we have been recognized by both national and international bodies for our contribution to education in Ondo state and the country at large.
 However, all the accolades and awards are already a part of our history (yesterday).
 We are looking forward to creating even more history as we move ahead.

 -Fundamentally, God is our source of knowledge, wisdom, and understanding.
 We look to Him for divine ideas and creativity